-SSID Site Code(s) ı Primar us Ind ource ggering Project ID Date Updated County/ Program Creek/Channel Name or alternative site ID Bioassess General WQ Chlorine Тетр Water Tox Sed Tox Sed Chem Pathogen Indicators Other Creek Status Indicator Result Summary Rationale for Proposing/Selecting Project Current Status of SSID Project CC-1 3/17/15 Contra Costa/ CCCWP Grayson Creek 207R00011 Х х Х X 32% survival of Hyalella azteca in water during spring of 2012; 43.8% survival of Hyalella azteca in sediment during summer 2012; relatively high bifenthrin in sediment; IBI Score = 13 (Very Poor).
-Water toxicity confirmed by retest, 2013.
-Evidence of water and sediment toxicity to Hyalella azteca , with concurrent high concentration of bifenthrin in sediment.
-Recent publications by CASQA and others indicate pyrethroid pesticidecaused toxicity is a pervasive problem in urban areas of CA. Investigation of sources and solutions could be widely beneficial.
+SSID Dette Ca Creek/Channel Site Code(s) Pri imary us Ind ource ggerin g Creek Status Indicator Project ID Date Updated County/ Program Creek/Channel Name or alternative site ID Bioassess WQ Chlorine Temp Water Tox Sed Tox Sed Chem Pathogen Indicators Other Result Summary Rationale for Proposing/Selecting Project Current Status of SSID Project CC-1 3/17/15 Contra Costa/ CCCWP Grayson Creek 207R00011 x x x x 32% survival of Hyalella azteca in water during spring of 2012; 43.8%Evidence of water and sediment toxic to Hyalella azteca, with concurrent hi concentration of bifenthrin in sedimen toxicity is a pervasive problem in urban areas of CA. Investigation of sources and solutions could be widely beneficial.32% survival of Hyalella azteca in sediment during summer 2012; relatively high bifenthrin in sediment; IBI Score = 13 (Very Poor).
+Water toxicity confirmed by retest, 2013.Evidence of water and sediment toxic to Hyalella azteca, with concurrent hi concentration of bifenthrin in sedime azteca toxicity is a pervasive problem in urban areas of CA. Investigation of sources and solutions could be widely beneficial.
 SSID Project Part A completed, WY 2014, including testing of water and sediments from sites upstream and downstream of original Grayson Creek site.
 Only water samples were toxic to Hyalella .
 Water TIE and concurrent chemistry point to pyrethroid pesticides as likely causes of Hyalella toxicity in waters of Grayson Creek.
-CC-2 3/17/15 Contra Costa/ CCCWP Dry Creek 544R00025 X X х х X 60% survival of Hyalella azteca in sediment during summer, 2012; 0% survival of Hyalella azteca in water during spring of 2012; relatively high bifenthrin in sediment; IBI Score = 3 (Very Poor).
+CC-2 3/17/15 Contra Costa/ CCCWP Dry Creek 544R00025 x x x x x 60% survival of Hyalella azteca in sediment during summer, 2012; 0% survival of Hyalella azteca in water during spring of 2012; relatively high bifenthrin in sediment; IBI Score = 3 (Very Poor).
 Water toxicity confirmed by retest, 2013.
 Evidence of water and sediment toxicity to Hyalella azteca , with concurrent high concentration of bifenthrin in sediment.
-Recent publications by CASQA and others indicate pyrethroid pesticidecaused toxicity is a pervasive problem in urban areas of CA. Investigation of sources and solutions could be widely beneficial.
+Recent publications by CASQA and others indicate pyrethroid pesticide- caused toxicity is a pervasive problem in urban areas of CA. Investigation of sources and solutions could be widely beneficial.
 SSID Project Part A completed, WY 2014, including testing of water and sediments from sites upstream and downstream of original Dry Creek site.
 All samples were toxic to Hyalella .
 Water and sediment TIEs and concurrent chemistry point to pyrethroid pesticides as likely causes of Hyalella toxicity in water and sediments of Dry Creek.
-SC-1 5/11/15 Santa Clara/ SCVURPPP Coyote Creek 205COY235 (Coyote Cr Watson Park to Julian St.) х by retest, 2013.
-100% < 5mg/L D.O. in spring and summer periods 2012; and Pre- Coyote Creek supports a prod community and the project re exhibits depressed dissolved or Coyote Creek supports a productive fish community and the project reach exhibits depressed dissolved oxygen that could cause biological impacts.
+SC-1 5/11/15 Santa Clara/ SCVURPPP Coyote Creek 205COY235 (Coyote Cr Watson Park to Julian St.) x 100% < 5mg/L D.O. in spring and summer periods 2012; and Pre- MRP Data Coyote Creek supports a productive fish community and the project reach exhibits depressed dissolved oxygen that could cause biological impacts.
 Project began in 2011 and was completed in 2013.
 Summary report was submitted in March 2014 as Appendix B1 in Part A of the Integrated Monitoring Report.
-SC-2 5/11/15 Santa Clara/ SCVURPPP Guadalupe River (and Alviso Slough) х Fish kills observed in 2008, 2009 & 2010.
+SC-2 5/11/15 Santa Clara/ SCVURPPP Guadalupe River (and Alviso Slough) x Fish kills observed in 2008, 2009 & 2010.
 The Guadalupe River supports a productive fish community and the project reaches exhibited fish kills that are a concern to local agencies.
 Project began in 2011 and was completed in 2013.
 Summary report was submitted in March 2014 as Appendix B2 in Part A of the Integrated Monitoring Report.